 All clothing should fit appropriately, and no undergarments should be seen.
-Shirts must have a 2 inch or more sleeve and need to fully cover midriffs.
-Shorts need to be of appropriate length.
+Shirts need to fully cover midriffs and shorts need to be of appropriate length.
 All shoes need to have a secure strap around the back of the foot.
 Sandals (without backs), flip-flops, steel toed shoes or boots are not allowed.
 No facial makeup, artificial or acrylic nails.